spdk/spdk/doc/vagrant.md

 [Vagrant](https://www.vagrantup.com/) provides a quick way to get a basic NVMe enabled virtual machine sandbox running without the need for any special hardware.
-The vagrant environment for SPDK has support for Ubuntu 16.04 and Centos 7.2.
-This environment requires vagrant 1.9.4 or newer and VirtualBox 5.1 or newer with the matching VirtualBox extension pack.
+The Vagrant environment for SPDK has support for Ubuntu 16.04 and CentOS 7.2.
+This environment requires Vagrant 1.9.4 or newer and VirtualBox 5.1 or newer with the matching VirtualBox extension pack.

-The VM builds SPDK and DPDK from source which are located at /spdk.
+The VM builds SPDK and DPDK from source which are located at `/spdk`.

-Note: If you are behind a corporate firewall, set http_proxy and https_proxy in your environment before trying to start up the VM.
+Note: If you are behind a corporate firewall, set `http_proxy` and `https_proxy` in your environment before trying to start up the VM.
 Also make sure that you have installed the optional vagrant module 'vagrant-proxyconf'.

 # VM Configuration {#vagrant_config}

-This vagrant environment creates a VM based on environment variables found in ./env.sh To use, edit env.sh then
+This vagrant environment creates a VM based on environment variables found in `env.sh`.
+To use, edit `env.sh`, then:

 ~~~{.sh}
     cd scripts/vagrant